PawelBoe/corona-integration/README.md

 ## Creating the database
 If you follow these steps you will find a `data.sqlite` file in the `/data` folder which will contain all the integrated datasets in its tables.
+Once the original data sources change you can re-run the download and create commands to update the database.

-### Download the datasets
+### Downloading the datasets
 `python corona_database.py --download;`

 ### Creating backups